klust/PersonalSetupsDocs/docs/Course_organisation/06_Setup_EPICRURE_Brussels_2024.md

     -   Use "Tools"-> "Websocket settings" to enable websockets so that "OBS Blade" on the iPad can be used to steer scenes.
 This is essential when presenting from the laptop as PowerPoint needs to be in focus for that.

+        Turn off authentication as the LoupeDeck software cannot authenticate, and there are sometimes trouble to get the connection in OBS Blade on the iPad also.

     -   You can use the "preview" feature both at the "Sources" level or in the preview zone to send the output of the sources or of the preview zone to the second ASUS monitor which is then